zuecone/react-material-UI-boilerplate/README.md

 * Clone this repo

-* Create "components" in the app folder.
+* Create "components" folder in the "app" folder.
 Put all components into this folder.

 * At the root project folder, open command prompt run command: npm install